rekingshui-chicago/BeeShooter/README.md

 - Game Design & Programming: Reking Shui
 - Graphics: Procedurally generated with Pygame
 - Sound Effects: Generated with Python wave module
+- Background Music: "Battle in the Stars" and "Space Heroes" by Oblidivm (CC-BY 3.0)

 ---